 WELCOME DRINKS & DINNER - Thursday evening 29th April 2021

 After a few short minutes riding we hit the exhilarating hills, twists and turns of the Great Dividing Range.
 To get our thrill fix ASAP, we will hit the roads towards the coast, head down the Macquarie Pass, south through Jamberoo and then east through Babe’s hometown of Robertson to the picturesque Moss Vale, and then along the southern fringes of the Sutton Forest through the villages of Exeter, Bundanoon and Wingello to Marulan.
 From Marulan we head south via Bungonia and Tarago to meet the Kings Highway between Bungendore and Braidwood, then down and through the bushfire ravaged Clyde Mountain and Batemans Bay to Mogo.
-Mogo was decimated by the bushfires at Christmas time, and it will be humbling to observe their rebuilding efforts when we visit their new “pop-up town” and chat to some of the locals over lunch.
+Mogo was decimated by the bushfires at Christmas time, and it will be humbling to observe their rebuilding efforts - perhaps stop for a coffee and chat with some of the locals.

 From Mogo it is a relatively short but an unbelievably spectacular, world class ride, down the coastal road from Narooma, through the burnt-out surrounds of Wallaga Lake and Bermagui to our resting spot tonight, the beachside hamlet of Tathra.

 Saturday 1st May – Tathra to Mallacoota 427 kms 6 hours (est.) riding time.